gurpreet-legend/Alan-Feed/README.md

 :white_check_mark: &nbsp;User can have a casual conversation with the AI.

+## Contribution Guidelines:

+Follow the `CONTRIBUTING.md` for contributing in this project.

 ## Command Instructions

 **Try the recommended commands on the screen**